 "The average patient in East Cheshire currently spends over 90 hours travelling to The Christie during a six week course of treatment.

-"Making the trauma of that travel easier to cope with is just one of the reasons why I’m so pleased that from autumn 2021 The Christie at Macclesfield will mean that the patients I see in Macclesfield with lung cancer who require radiotherapy will be able to receive their treatment locally.
+"Making the trauma of that travel easier to cope with is just one of the reasons why I’m so pleased that from late 2021 The Christie at Macclesfield will mean that the patients I see in Macclesfield with lung cancer who require radiotherapy will be able to receive their treatment locally.

 "Easy access to treatment, particularly cancer treatment, is important.
 A recent inquiry carried out by the All Party Parliamentary Group for Radiotherapy showed that people who live far away from a radiotherapy centre were less likely to receive radiotherapy to treat their cancer.